saveoursecrets/hashcheck/README.md

 ### Check

-The service provides a single GET endpoint:
+The service provides a GET endpoint:

 ```
 /:hash
 ```

 Where `:hash` is a SHA-1 hash of the password to check; the reply is a JSON number `1` if the password hash was found in the database otherwise `0`.

+### Batch

+To check a batch of SHA-1 hashes send a POST request to `/` with a JSON array of hex-encoded strings.

+The response will be a JSON array of equal length to the input with a `1` if the hash was found and `0` otherwise.

 ## Scripts